 The Lavaux Vinorama is open daily from May until the end of October and Wednesday to Sunday the rest of the year.

-The lovely medieval town of Gruyères is home to cobbled streets and is famed for its cheese.
+The lovely medieval village of Gruyères is home to cobbled streets and is famed for its cheese.
 It also boasts a 13th century château atop the hill at one end of the town.

 A visit to a cheese dairy and the Maison Cailler Chocolate Factory make this a wonderful destination for a day trip from Montreux.